Investor Steinhardt loses case over George Washington portrait sale

-NEW YORK, July 27 (Reuters) - Michael Steinhardt, a former hedge fund titan on Wall Street, lost a lawsuit he filed against an art gallery and its president for allegedly making an "unfair secret profit" from the $12 million sale on consignment of a portrait of George Washington.
+NEW YORK (Reuters) - Michael Steinhardt, a former hedge fund titan on Wall Street, lost a lawsuit he filed against an art gallery and its president for allegedly making an “unfair secret profit” from the $12 million sale on consignment of a portrait of George Washington.

 Justice Joel Cohen of New York Supreme Court on Monday dismissed the case that was brought against Manhattan-based Hirschl & Adler Galleries and its president, Stuart Feld, for breach of fiduciary duties.

-Steinhardt is a sophisticated investor who did not deny that he understood terms of the consignment said it would sell for $10 million "net to you," Cohen said.
+Steinhardt is a sophisticated investor who did not deny that he understood the consignment’s terms said it would sell for $10 million “net to you,” Cohen said.
 Nor did he claim the gallery breached the consignment contract, he said.

 “The meaning - and enforceability - of the phrase ‘net to you’ is the crux of the dispute,” Cohen wrote in his order to dismiss.